lilypond/subdivide-beams/beam-subdivisions.md

 * This separation adds another situation that has not been possible so far: the beat length may not be a multiple of the subdivision length.
 In the above example the third beat is 5/32 long.
 So when we subdivide by 1/8 or 1/16 the division doesn't fit into the beat without remainder.
 In this case the beat can't be subdivided at all.
 This has to be determined for each beat in the processing outlined below.
 * Separating `baseMoment` from subdivision length also makes it possible to provide reasonable presets for subdivisions in the `beamExceptions` for a given time signature.
 In fact I think this should be added, both as a property and to all defined preset time signatures.
 * If it is reasonably possible to implement the most natural way would be to use `subdivideBeams` for this. `\set subdivideBeams = 1/8` would then both switch the subdivision on and set the value.
 I'd say `\set subdivideBeams = 0` would then switch it off.
 That would also lend itself nicely to the `if` condition in C++.
+* Independently from how the subdivision interval is stored internally a practical interface would be a function `subdivideBeams = #(define-void-function (ctx interval)((symbol?
+'Score) moment-or-boolean?) ... )`.
+This makes it easy to switch subdivision on and off and at the same time define the interval.
+The optional `ctx` can limit the scope to specific contexts.

 ##### How to do this in general (i.e. no tuplets involved)